 Today, Google Docs not just helps improve one's efficiency but its text to speech feature enables people with visual impairments or learning disabilities to retain information in a better manner, enabling them to accomplish their goals seamlessly.
 All in all, you deserve the best, and so does your writing.
 So, go ahead and explore Google Docs’ TTS feature to transform the quality of your content!

-Is there text to speech in Google Docs?
+What is the shortcut for text to speech on Google Docs?